GLEIF Published the Quarterly Global LEI System Business Report Covering the Fourth Quarter of 2018

 Main findings of the latest Global LEI System Business Report

-The Global LEI System Business Report, which was published in February 2018, analyzes developments observed in the fourth quarter of 2017.
+The Global LEI System Business Report, which was published in February 2019, analyses developments observed in the fourth quarter of 2018.
 It shows:

 Competition in the Global LEI System

-The report identifies the least and most competitive markets of those with more than 1,000 LEIs based on the number of LEI issuers providing services in the country.
-In the fourth quarter of 2017, Germany, Belgium and the Cayman Islands proved to be the three countries where competition between LEI issuers increased most significantly.
-However, competition notably decreased in The Netherlands and Spain.
-The five most competitive markets were Bulgaria, Cyprus, Switzerland, Malta and Panama.
+The report identifies the least and most competitive markets of those with more than 1,000 LEIs, based on the number of LEI issuers providing services in the jurisdiction.
+In the fourth quarter of 2018, Italy, Netherlands, Spain, Finland and Czech Republic were the five least competitive markets in descending order.
+Lithuania, Romania, Portugal, Bulgaria and Malta were the five most competitive markets in descending order.

 LEI renewal rates